 Agro-ecological maps

-The LSC data is usually stored using various formats.
-Some of the formats used to store data include point data, polygon, GeoTiff, ESRI raster, MS Excel (plain tables), maps, shapefiles, treated data, geopackage, and metadata.
+The LSC data which they use for these services is usually stored using various formats.
+Some of the formats used to store data include:

+vectorized ( point data, polygons) geospatial data in shapefiles and GEOTIFF

+rasterized geospatial data like in ESRI raster,

+tabular data likecin MS Excel (plain tables),

+analogue maps, geopackage,

+Some data providers do have metadata however, it is scattered.

 The dissemination of the agricultural knowledge and information (AKI) is through trainings, community outreach programs, websites, Scientific Journals, analogue methods (hard copies), emails, external storage devices, web-based platforms, school platforms, Management information system (MIS) and GIS center.
-The AKI on LSC data is preferably presented to end-users using MS Excel tables via portal, web-based platforms and mobile apps.
+The AKI on LSC data is preferably presented to end-users using MS Excel tables via portals like web-based platforms and mobile apps.

-Public entities like MINAGRI and Meteo Rwanda have digital data repository of LSC and climate related datasets.
-Meteo Rwanda has developed Maproom an open source portal that end users can access climate and agricultural maps.
-On the other hand, MINAGRI has an LSC data warehouse, MIS, accessible to internal users only.
+Public entities like MINAGRI and Meteo Rwanda have digital data repositories of LSC and climate related datasets.
+For example, Meteo Rwanda has developed Maproom: an open-source portal where end users can access climate and agricultural maps.
+On the other hand, MINAGRI has an LSC data warehouse, an MIS accessible to internal users only.

 Other repositories used include API.
-An example of an open source web-based platform is the Sprout (sproutopencontent.com).
-Some data providers do have metadata however, it is scattered.
-A knowledge institution like.
-International Potato Centre has an assortment of open access repositories like Dataverse, CGSpace, and Toolkit.
+An example of an open source web-based platform is the Sprout (sproutopencontent.com). knowledge institute International Potato Centre has an assortment of open-access repositories like Dataverse, CGSpace, and Toolkit.

 Skilled labour and ICT infrastructure are critical cost implications when hosting and maintaining an LSC hub.
 The hosting and maintenance of the LSC hub requires skilled professionals such as software developers, data analysts, system administrators, and technical support staff.
-The cost will involve salaries, training, and potentially hiring external consultants or IT service providers for specialized expertise.
+The costs will involve salaries, training, and potentially hiring external consultants or IT service providers for specialized expertise.
 In addition, the LSC hub will require robust hardware and software infrastructure, including servers, networking equipment, storage systems, and backup solutions.
 The cost includes the initial investment in acquiring the equipment and the ongoing expenses for maintenance, upgrades, and replacements.

+Obviously content quality management (including the formulation of standardised meta-information of the various dataset and data layers) of the, to be shared, LSC data and information also needs the involvement of LSC content experts.

-Data providers are willing to pay a small fee to access LSC data and download files.
+Data providers that are simultaneously also using data themselves are willing to pay a small fee to access LSC data and download files.
 Therefore, types of LSC information, services, or advisories that end users need to address soil fertility and soil and water conservation challenges include

 Soil Fertility and Nutrient Management